 Once you have a new replacement hired, that employee may need business cards, phone hookups, or perhaps a cell phone.
 The manager may also need to invest time getting to know the new employee to develop trust and build confidence.

 Turnover costs vary by company, but many studies calculate the cost to be about one-third to one-half of an employee’s first year salary.
-Stratus.hr has developed customized turnover cost calculators for clients to help them understand their exact turnover costs and where they can make improvements.
-If you want to know exactly how much your turnover costs your business, please contact us.
+Stratus HR has developed customized turnover cost calculators for clients to help them understand their exact turnover costs and where they can make improvements.
+If you want to know exactly how much your turnover costs your business, please book a free consultation.